nopnop2002/esp-idf-ultrasonic/README.md

 - esp-idf-ultrasonic-Stack is for M5Stack

-- esp-idf-ultrasonic-WebSocket is fo generic ESP32
+- esp-idf-ultrasonic-WebSocket is for generic ESP32

 # Software requirement
 esp-idf v4.4/v5.0.